Skip to main content

 Acquire, pool and share policy insights

-The aim of Commission actions in this area is to:
+The Commission actions in this area aim to:

 • maximise the advantages of national strategies and accelerate proposed actions